Joan Derk van der Capellen tot den Pol: To the People of the Netherlands

 Medal in honor of Joan van der Capellen tot den Pol by Johann Georg Holtzhey in 1783.

 The year 1781 was to be the most important in his political career.
 In that year a pamphlet appeared entitled "Aan het Volk van Nederland" ("To the People of the Netherlands").

 In this anonymous pamphlet the disadvantages of the hereditary stadholderate were explained.
 It should be replaced by a democratic society, based on popular sovereignty.
 Within a month after publication the pamphlet was banned.
 Besides, a substantial reward was offered to whoever would report the author.
 In spite of these measures it was illegally reprinted and distributed three times, and even translated into French, English and German.
 It was to exert a lasting influence on the democratic movement in the Netherlands.

 Van der Capellen, the author of the pamphlet, was forced to enjoy its success in silence, as well as the fact that the authorities failed to identify him as the author.
 With unflagging zeal he continued to propagate the American cause.
 Partly thanks to his influence, John Adams and with him the young American Republic were recognized in 1782 by the States General.

-Van der Capellen died in 1784, though his influence and legacy continued to impact well beyond the grave.
+Van der Capellen died of intestinal disease in 1784, though his influence and legacy continued to have effects well beyond the grave.
 A few years later, Orangists blew up his monument in Goor.
 Van der Capellen's authorship of the pamphlet was revealed 100 years after it had been published.